Full integration of population dynamics into sustainable development with equality and respect for human rights

 -

-Average hourly earnings of female and male employees, by occupation, age and persons with disabilities.
+Average hourly earnings of female and male employees, by occupation, age and persons with disabilities (SDG indicator 8.5.1).

 -